wlzhao/nn-merge/README.md

 To run the above mentioned methods, user is recommended to call "test()" function in "main.cpp".
 In the "test()" function, four interfaces, namely S-Merge, J-Merge, H-Merge and NN search algorithm, are provided.
 Furthermore, Dataset SIFT100K is attached with this package

+## Contribute
+This project welcomes contributions and suggestions from all the users.

+We use GitHub issues for tracking suggestions and bugs.

+# Author
 Author: Peng-Cheng Lin, Wan-Lei Zhao
 Date: Jan.-6-2020